Livanturk/Financial-Anomaly-Detection/README.md

 ## 📌 Project Overview

-This project simulates a real-world **financial fraud detection system** for internal audit teams.
+This project tries to simulates a real-world **financial fraud detection system**.
 It uses the PaySim dataset to detect anomalous transactions using a robust ML pipeline with production-quality standards.

 ---